NoellePatterson/eflow-readme/spring-recession/magnitude.md

 #### Definition

 The magnitude of the spring recession is the flow magnitude on the start date of the spring recession or at the "peak" of the snowmelt pulse in snow-dominated streams.
 See the Spring Recession Timing section for more information on how the start date of the spring recession is calculated.
+This metric is in units of cfs.

 #### Steps